Americans apologize to Tokyo court for role in Ghosn escape

 “I deeply regret my actions and sincerely apologize for causing difficulties for the judicial process and for the Japanese people.
 I’m sorry,” Michael Taylor, a former Green Beret said, bowing and holding back sobs.

-Taylor, on trial in Tokyo District Court with his son Peter, said in response to questioning by his lawyer and by prosecutors that he had been misinformed by Ghosn and his wife, Carole Ghosn.
+Taylor, on trial in Tokyo District Court with his son Peter, said in response to questioning by his lawyer and prosecutors that he had been misinformed by Ghosn and his wife, Carole.

 Carole Ghosn told Taylor her husband was “tortured" and grilled in solitary confinement, he said.
 Ghosn also said he was being mistreated, Taylor said.